raganwald-deprecated/iGesture/README.md

 ![In Play][oxox]

-Now try a "scrub" gesture: Place your finger on the left side of the screen, stroke to the right, back to the left, and back to the right.
+Now try a "scrub" gesture: Place your finger anywhere on the left side of the screen, stroke to the right, back to the left, and back to the right.
 (You can also reverse the scrub's directions).
 All the Xs and Os you've drawn will disappear.

 If you'd like to become the next great iPad millionaire, you can finish this application up.
 Add logic for recognizing when a game is won, undoing a move, playing over the internet, and using location services to find nearby players.
 Good luck!